bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 The second is **Apache Kafka**.
 Apache Kafka is the de-facto standard for message queueing, so we support it in SJ-Platform providing 3rd party applications with common integration interface.

 The third is **T-streams**.
-T-streams is Kafka-like message broker which is native to SJ-Platform and is used as internal data exchange bus inside the system.
+T-streams is a Kafka-like message broker which is native to SJ-Platform and is used as internal data exchange bus inside the system.

 **JDBC/Elasticsearch/RESTful interface as an output destination for processing data**.
 Processed data are exported to JDBC-compatible database, Elasticsearch or a datastore with the RESTful interface.